boog9/decoder-poc/README.md

     "lines": {"service_center": [[319,0],[319,359]]},
     "homography": [[1,0,0],[0,1,0],[0,0,1]],
     "score": 0.92,
+    "source": "detect",
     "placeholder": false
   }
 ]
 ```
-Frames without a confident detection are omitted unless
+Frames without a confident detection use the polygon selected by `--fallback`,
-`--allow-placeholder` is enabled, in which case a full-frame polygon with
-`"placeholder": true` is returned.
+are marked with `"placeholder": true`, and set `"source"` to `"last"`,
+`"full"`, or `"detect"` accordingly.

 ## Court Calibration